A wedding in remote Nepal

 The Journey to the Wedding.

-The next morning was clear, and the wedding participants were taken for a surprise view of Mount Everest and other giant Himalayan Peaks before breakfast.
-We headed for Salleri, the district administrative centre for Solu Khumbu district; the jeep got refuelled.
+The next morning was clear, and we took the wedding participants for a surprise view of Mount Everest and other giant Himalayan Peaks before breakfast.
+After that, we headed for Salleri, the district administrative centre for Solu Khumbu district; the jeep got refuelled.
 We left the blacktopped road a short distance after refuelling, and the bone-wrenching journey to Sotang began.
-The scenery made the rough drive somewhat bearable.
+However, the scenery made the rough drive somewhat bearable.
 It took us about three hours to reach the Dudh Koshi River before the last leg to Sotang Bazaar.
 The River was only made possible to cross from the previous winter with a temporary “bridge” build over it.
 The final 5 km was the toughest part of the journey where some passengers had to alight at a few places so the jeep could manoeuvre over steep sections of the dirt road.
 The 5km drive took us ninety minutes.
 Once we reached Sotang Bazaar, we went to our staff Sundar’s “hotel” to have our preordered lunch while our seven porters were busy offloading our camping gear from the jeep and divided it into equal loads.

 We had a two and half hour hike to Majh Kharka – the groom’s village.
 The walk was relatively comfortable, with a small ascend for about forty-five minutes to the top of the hill.
 The trail then became small descents, undulating before we started a short climb to the groom’s home.
 Chandra was eagerly waiting for our arrival; his family members very warmly welcomed us.
 Our porters arrived shortly after us; they and our support team got busy setting up our tents on the local “Youth Club grounds.”
 We were invited to have dinner with the groom’s family, as they were ‘free’ before the actual wedding rush began the next morning.
 Once our campsite was ready, we set our respective tents up and got ready for the evening.